 Inflammation of the lymph nodes

 Inflammation of the lymph nodes is called acute lymphadenitis.
-It signals a disease about a weakening of immunity, about the presence of an untreated infection in the body.
+The disease signals a weakened immune system and the presence of an untreated infection in the body.

 The causes of lymphadenitis are: